Tolucde/alx-system_engineering-devops/0x02-shell_redirections/README.md

 echo 20-hiago is a script that removes all letters c and C from input.
 20-hiago is  a script that removes all letters c and C from input 21-reverse is  a script that reverse its input.
+22-users_and_home is a script that displays all users and their home directories, sorted by users.

+Based on the the /etc/passwd file